coolreader18/flatpak-alias/README.md

 eval "$(flatpak-alias sh)"
 ```

-Then put something like following in `~/.flatpak-aliases`:
+Then put something like this in `~/.flatpak-aliases`:

 ```toml
 # The alias's name; what you run in the shell